No Animal Left Behind

 Fish experience pain and suffering that we cannot relate to.

 Eurogroup for Animals has created a 5-part video series demonstrating the cruel practices that are standard on most fish farms across Europe.
 These videos prove that more needs to be done at EU-level to take fish welfare seriously.

 In Europe hundreds of millions of animals spend their entire life in a cage.

 End the Cage Age is a European Citizens' Initiative aiming to eliminate all of these cages and giving pigs, hens, meat rabbits, ducks and quail a better life.
 The time has come for this generation to stand up and End the Cage Age.

-Millions of European piglets are painfully castrated, have their tails cut or burned off, and their teeth clipped or ground away.
-This is done to to avoid the risk of boar taint and to control behaviour, particularly in intensive farming systems, where pigs are often kept in barren and overcrowded conditions.
-With the help of 1 Million citizens, we are asking agricultural ministers to support a EU-ban on surgical castration by 2024 and to enforce EU legislationto stop the routine tail docking and tooth clipping of all piglets.
+With the help of 1 Million citizens, we are asking agricultural ministers to support a EU-ban on surgical castration by 2024 and to enforce EU legislation to stop the routine tail docking and tooth clipping of all piglets.

-Their journey can last several days, often covering thousands of kilometres, exposing them to exhaustion, dehydration, injuries, disease, and even death.
-Not even the old, the weak or the newly born are spared
+At least 1 billion poultry and 37 million live cattle, pigs, sheep, goats and equines every year.
+Their journey can last days, often covering thousands of kilometres, exposing them to injuries, disease, exhaustion, dehydration, and even death.

 The illegal pet trade severely impacts upon the health and welfare of the animals involved.